AinaDingo/AinaDingo/README.md

 - 👋 Hi, I’m @AinaDingo
-- 👀 I’m interested in Java, JavaScript, C#
+- 👀 I’m interested in Java, JavaScript, and their respective framework and library, DevOps
-- 🌱 I’m currently learning Spring boot
+- 🌱 I’m currently learning AWS others DevOps tools
-- 💞️ I’m looking to collaborate on java develloper
+- 💞️ I’m looking to collaborate on develloper or DevOps
-- 📫 How to reach me skkype rojonyaina2
+- 📫 How to reach me : https://www.linkedin.com/in/rojonyainarakoto/

 <!---
 AinaDingo/AinaDingo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.